MicrosoftDocs/win32/desktop-src/uxguide/inter-keyboard.md

 Ctrl+Shift+/, Ctrl+?, Ctrl+Shift+8, Ctrl+\*

--   At first mention, use the and key with the key name if necessary for clarity—for example, the F1 key.
-At all subsequent references, refer to the key only by its name—for example, press F1.
+-   At first mention, use the and key with the key name if necessary for clarity for example, the F1 key.
+At all subsequent references, refer to the key only by its name for example, press F1.
 -   Refer specifically to access keys and shortcut keys in programming and other technical documentation.
 Don't use accelerator, mnemonic, or hot keys.
 Everywhere else use keyboard shortcut, especially in user documentation.

 When referring to interaction: